reardon-co/reardon-co/README.md

-Senior CS and Business student at Northeastern University
+Recent CS and Business grad at Northeastern University